JackDC98/EasyChat/README.md

-# EasyChat
+# Vue Websocket Chat

 ## Introduction

-EasyChat is a chatting application built in Vue and PHP.
+Vue Websocket Chat is a chatting application built in Vue and PHP.
 It runs on a propietary server built in PHP and compiled into a handy PHAR package.
 The client communicates with the server using web sockets to ensure instant communication between users on the server.

 ## Setup